 - Because of the disruption due to the defendant’s interference, the plaintiff suffered damages.2

-Intentional interference with a contractual relationship can be abbreviated intentional IWCR.
+Intentional interference with a contractual relationship can be abbreviated as intentional IWCR.
 IBC is a type of IWCR claim.

 Under California law, a contract is simply an agreement to do or not to do a certain thing.4 It is formed when two or more contracting parties: